CloudGlitch/OpenEnc/README.md

 - enter the encryption key from the sender and the encrypted text to decrypt
 - click decrypt
 - click on the result to copy it

+note: currently openenc decryption and encryption mostly works only with openenc